 It’s important to remember that the Northern Lights appear at every stage throughout the Solar Cycle.
 However, generally, the more sunspots that are visible on the surface of the sun near Solar Maximums, the more solar flare energy is being released into space which means more potential Aurora activity!

 However, science’s ability to predict and forecast Aurora activity is still in the early stages of research, and some research at the Geophysical Institute has suggested that a couple of years away from the peak of the solar cycle (Solar Maximum) is actually when the most significant solar events occur.
+The mesmerizing dance of the Northern Lights is often intensified by powerful solar flares, creating spectacular displays in the Earth’s polar regions.
+Scientists study the correlation between solar flares and the intensity of the auroras to unravel the mysteries of our Sun’s magnetic activity.

 When is the next Solar Cycle peak?